 Retirement jobs for over 50 years of age - Now is the time for you to decide if you have been considering the available options.
 You know, our brain's internal clock runs slower as we age.
 Time flies faster.
-And you do realize that this is only going to accelerate in incredible speed, and it will be over pretty soon?
+And you do realise that this is only going to accelerate at incredible speed, and it will be over pretty soon?
 You may find a lot of employers welcoming outgoing older workers, but you may have trouble finding a decent job that pays well.
 At this stage of your life, you wouldn't want to compromise and apply for any job that's available out of desperation.
-Your remaining life is too short to waste.
+Your remaining life is too short to waste on the wrong things.
 You want to find the most suitable, least stressful retirement job which you can actually enjoy.
+I hope you agree.

 Tired but Busy...
 Aren't We All?